 Vitamin A- required for maintaining healthy mucusa and skin and is essential for vision.
 Foods rich in this vitamin are known to offer protection against lung and oral cavity cancers

-Vitamin C - powerful water-soluble antioxidant which helps the body develop resistance against infectious agents and scavenge harmful oxygen-free radicals
+Vitamin C - powerful water-soluble antioxidant which helps the body develop resistance against infectious agents and scavenge harmful oxygen-free radicals Did you know?

 The Romanesco is a natural cross between cauliflower and broccoli.
 The striking arrangement of the flowers resembles a naturally occurring fractal pattern.